Accelerated Bachelor’s and Master’s Degree Program Requirements

 PERMISSION TO PURSUE AN ACCELERATED BACHELOR'S AND MASTER'S DEGREE PROGRAM

 Completion of 70 semester hours of undergraduate credit in classes required by the program.
 BBA Accounting/MBA Accounting students must apply at the completion of 96 hours.

-A minimum overall GPA of 3.0 at the time of filing a Statement of Commitment.
+A minimum overall GPA of 3.0 at the time of completing the graduate application.
 The minimum overall GPA of 3.0 and institutional GPA of 3.0 in coursework comprising the major or in all teacher certification coursework criteria must be maintained to continue in the program.

-The Statement of Commitment and Permission to Pursue Accelerated Bachelor’s and Master’s Degree must be approved and signed by both the undergraduate advisor and the Master’s program director.
+The Request to Change Program form must be approved and signed by both the undergraduate advisor and the Master’s program director.
 At that time, a new degree plan must be completed, approved, and signed by both the undergraduate advisor and the Master’s program director.

 Successful completion of PRST 3301 if pursuing a BAS or BBS degree.
 Students pursuing the Accelerated BAS or BBS degree can also choose the Inverted Degree Option if their transfer credits qualify for that option.